havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 # TODO
 * reintroduce MQTT as it will not pose any slowdowns with current architecture

-* all AT commands need to be redefined as gcode, all will use the M prefix (firmware version, setting limits, system info, etc.)
+# Constants
+* these parameters are defined in Kconfig and will require recompilation of the firmware to change
+* STEPPER_H_STEP_COUNT, STEPPER_T_STEP_COUNT - number of steps in a single rotation on horizontal and tilt axis
+	* number includes any microstepping and down/up gearing
+* STEPPER_H_PIN_DIR, STEPPER_H_PIN_STEP, STEPPER_T_PIN_DIR, STEPPER_T_PIN_STEP - pins used for direction and step signals
+* STEPPER_H_PIN_ENDSTOP, STEPPER_T_PIN_ENDSTOP - pins used for endstop signals
+* STEPPER_MAX_SPEED - maximum speed in rpm
+* STEPPER_DEFAULT_SPEED - default speed in rpm
+* STEPPER_MIN_SPINDLE_TIME - minimum time in ms between two steps in spindle Mode
+	* needed to maintain valid information about current position
+	* never set bellow ~30 ms

+# Features
+* two different units: degrees and steps
+* two different positioning modes: absolute and relative
+* common commands like simple movement, homing, setting speed and such, turning on/off are supported
+* non standard GCode commands
+	* imposing limits on movement - allowed positions of the steppers can be restricted
+	* spindle mode - steppers can freely transitions between acting as steppers and as spindles (continuos motion)
+	* programming - user can program in sequence of movements that can be executed with one command
+		* these can be looped indefinitely or use simple one layer deep for loop
+	* maintaining synchronization between two steppers
+		* if both steppers are moving, next command is executed only after both steppers reach their target

+## Behavior of limits
+* user can impose limits on movement of both steppers this can be done via M201 command
+* if user wishes to disable limits, they can do so with M202 Command
+* movement must be restricted from two sides, restricting only one side doesn't make any sense as we are spinning in a circle
+* limits are within single rotation of stepper, it is impossible to allow limited number of full rotations
+* there are two possible basic setting for angles
+	* low < high - we are restricted to range [low, high]
+	* low > high - we are restricted to range [low, 360] U [0, high]

+### Absolute positioning
+* all angles are automatically normalized to [0, 360] range, or [0, STEP_COUNT] if we are in steps mode
+* no limits
+	* stepper will take shortest path to the target
+* range: [low, high]
+	* if target is outside of the range, it will be adjusted to the closest limit
+	* than movement is rather straightforward as we can move only in one direction
+* range: [low, 360] U [0, high]
+	* if target is outside of the range, it will be adjusted to the closest limit
+	* we firstly calculate average of the two limits than:
+		* anything in [0, avg] is adjusted to high
+		* anything in [avg, 360] is adjusted to low
+	* again only one direction of movement is possible

+### Relative postioning
+* number of steps in single command is limited to +-32767, this is hardware/esp-idf private API limitation and cannot be changed
+* no limits
+	* stepper will do as many steps as are requested (limited to +-32767)
+* range: [low, high]
+	* if target is outside of the range, it will be adjusted to the closest limit
+* range: [low, 360] U [0, high]
+	* if target is outside of the range, it will be adjusted to the closest limit
+	* if we are decrementing the angle we can only go to high limit
+	* if we are incrementing the angle we can only go to low limit

 # Communication
-## Device configuration (TO BE SCRAPPED)
-* device is configured using AT commands, that are sent to the device over serial connection or MQTT
-* majority of configuration is hardcoded in the firmware and can be changed only by using Kconfig and recompiling the firmware
-* motor H - rotation in horizontal plane
-	* AT+MOTH? - list configuration for motor A
-	* AT+MOTH_LIMIT? - limit information
-	* AT+MOTH_LIMIT=y - toggle on limits, by default off
-	* AT+MOTH_LIMITMIN=<int> - minimal angle
-	* AT+MOTH_LIMITMAX=<int> - maximal angle
-* motor T - tilt of the radar
-	* AT+MOTT? - list configuration for motor A
-	* AT+MOTT_LIMIT? - limit information
-	* AT+MOTT_LIMIT=y - toggle on limits, by default off
-	* AT+MOTT_LIMITMIN=<int> - minimal angle
-	* AT+MOTT_LIMITMAX=<int> - maximal angle

 ## Motor control
-* uses custom command strcuture based on gcode
+* uses custom command strcuture based on G-code
-* in plain gcode its difficult to support both continuos motion and finite positioning with gcode
+* in plain G-code its difficult to support both continuos motion and finite positioning with G-code
 * move to absolute position, move to relative position, spin
 * axis descriptors: H for horizontal rotation, T for tilt
-* M80: turn on high voltage power supply TODO
+* M80: turn on high voltage power supply
-* M81: turn off high voltage power supply TODO
+* M81: turn off high voltage power supply
 * G20: set units to degrees
 * G21: set units to steps
 * G90: absolute positioning